 kubewarden-controller chart makes the pre-delete hook job fail.

-It means the removal is incomplete, leaving 'debris' in the cluster.
+This means the removal is incomplete, potentially leaving the cluster in a failed state.

 Uninstalling CRDs automatically isn't normally supported by any tooling, and Rancher Fleet is no exception.